kera-cudmore/BookWorm/README.md

 14. We will now need to go the more button on the dashboard and select run console.
 This is where we will set up the tables in the database we have just created.

-15. Type python3 and then once the python interpretor opens, we can run the following:
+15. Type python3 and then once the python interpreter opens, we can run the following:

     ```bash
     from bookworm import db